-Selecting a condition affects ventilation and oxygenation startup values and target ranges, as well as the upper and lower target shift limits.
-For details, see Section 1.4.11.1.
+Selecting a condition may affect ventilation and oxygenation control setting startup values and PetCO2 and SpO2 target ranges, as well as the upper and lower target shift limits.
+For details on the use of specific conditions, see Section 1.4.11.1.

-When selecting a condition, control settings are automatically updated in real-time.
-The changes are reflected in the control values shown on the right side of the display (%MinVol, PEEP/CPAP, Oxygen), as well as in the target zone of the associated CO2 elimination and Oxygenation maps shown in the Target window (Figure 1-6).
+When selecting a condition, control settings are automatically updated in realtime.
+The changes are reflected in the control values shown on the right side of the display (%MinVoI, PEEP/CPAP, Oxygen), as well as in the target ranges of the associated CO2 elimination and Oxygenation maps shown in the Target window (Figure 1-7).